MoldyMacaroniX/dashword.net/_src/posts/“bloodlust”-falls-off-demon-list-after-7-years-“zodiac”-moves-to-extended-list-“every-end”-places-at-4.md

 The official [Demonlist account on X](https://x.com/demonlistgd) (formerly known as Twitter), posted this on April 20 regarding the placement of Every End:

 > Every End has been placed at #4, below BOOBAWAMBA and above andromeda, with a list requirement of 67%.
-This change pushes Zodiac to the extended list, and Bloodlust to the legacy list.
+Zodiac has been pushed into the Extended List and Bloodlust has been pushed off from the Demon List.

 **Technical**, verifier of Zodiac, expressed his feelings on the list changes in the official [Demonlist Discord server](https://discord.gg/demonlist), stating: